Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Introduction

-In this paper, we refer to {\em mirrors} when they are static and flat against the wall, and {\em ORISs} when installed into MEMS structures to provide them with a mobile orientation.
-We evaluate both options to minimize the outage probability in an indoor VLC scenario by jointly optimizing the optical power allocated per LED and the number and location of mirrors (or ORIS).
 Despite the fact that outage is one of the biggest problems in VLC, this is, to the authors' knowledge, the first work that considers reflective surfaces to minimize the outage probability.
-We build upon our prior work~\cite{Globecom2023} where we simplified the scenario to a single serving LED for each user and considered only those users with a line-of-sight (LoS)-link blocked.
+We build upon our prior work where we simplified the scenario to a single serving LED for each user and considered only those users with a line-of-sight (LoS)-link blocked~\cite{Globecom2023}.
 Besides, in~\cite{Globecom2023}, a diffuse channel path loss was generalized and illumination constraints were not considered.
-The main contributions of this paper \mbox{are summarized as follows:} \begin{itemize} \item We introduce three possible reflecting elements in a room: wall, mirror, and ORIS, and we explain the fundamentals of their diffuse and specular reflections.
+The main contributions of this paper \mbox{are summarized as follows:} \begin{itemize}[leftmargin=*] \item We introduce three possible reflecting elements in a room: wall, mirror, and ORIS, and we explain the fundamentals of their diffuse and specular reflections.
 In our system, we do not have a pre-established mirror/ORIS structure, but we optimize the number of mirror/ORIS elements and their location.
 We show that diffuse wall reflections cannot be ignored, as done in prior ORIS-assisted VLC works.
 Besides, we show that NLoS contributions from mirrors/ORISs can be even larger than the LoS. \item We compare the coverage that mirror and ORIS approaches can achieve, and we derive equations to evaluate such coverage in both cases.
-We show that the furthest user location to be supported by a mirror depends on the LED position and the field of view (FoV) semi-angle of the receiver, whereas it only depends on the FoV semi-angle in the ORIS case. \item We formulate an optimization problem to minimize the outage probability while minimizing one of the two available resources, the number of mirrors (or ORISs) and the total optical power allocated among LEDs.
+We show that the furthest user location to be supported by a mirror depends on the LED position and the field of view (FoV) semi-angle of the receiver, whereas it only depends on the FoV semi-angle in the ORIS case. \item We formulate our \textsc{JointMinOut} optimization problem to minimize the outage probability while minimizing one of the two available resources, the number of mirrors (or ORISs) and the total optical power allocated among LEDs.
 Unlike~\cite{Globecom2023}, we consider a scenario where all LEDs distributed in the room may contribute to the same user.
-We introduce the communication and illumination constraints and re-formulate them to be solved by common convex optimization (CVX) tools.
+We introduce communication and illumination constraints and re-formulate them to be solved by common convex optimization (CVX) tools.
 Then, we propose two single-objective functions leading to two solution approaches. \item The resulting problems are NP-complete, and we propose an alternating optimization heuristic algorithm to solve them.
-The results are compared with a non-alternating heuristic algorithm and a no-mirror scenario as benchmarks. \item We offer some insights on deploying the mirrors or ORISs to minimize the outage probability.
+The results are compared with a non-alternating heuristic algorithm as a benchmark and a no-mirror scenario. \item We offer some insights on deploying the mirrors or ORISs to minimize the outage probability.
 Simulation results show that mirrors or ORISs, if optimally located along the wall, can reduce the outage probability up to 67\% compared to a no-mirror scenario, as well as providing considerable optical energy efficiency gains while keeping a low complexity profile. \end{itemize}

 The structure of the paper is as follows.
 Section\,\ref{SystemModel} introduces the system model, including LoS and NLoS channel gains for every reflector type, a comparison between mirror and ORIS performance, and the figures of merit used in this paper.
 Section\,\ref{OptimizationProblem} formulates the optimization problem.
 The algorithms proposed to solve the optimization problem are presented in Section\,\ref{AlgorithmsProposed}, and detailed results and discussions are contained in Section\,\ref{ResultsAndDiscussion}.
 Finally, conclusions are drawn in Section\,\ref{sec:Conclusion}.